 And that ended up happening early 2010…except I lost more than I had anticipated.

 They say we all worship something.
 If it’s not God, we’re worshipping something else.
 I was doing just that.
 I decided to worship a relationship.
-When that eventually let me down (as everything that isn’t God will, ultimately, let you down at some point), I didn’t take it well.
+When that eventually let me down, I didn’t take it well.
 My temporary “god”, the dream of having my fairy tale romance, had let me down.

 Anyone who knows me knows I am ruled by logic.
 If I find something to be illogical, I am quick to point it out and dismiss it.
 Everything that happened early 2010 had led me to believe that, logically, a God who said He loved me couldn’t exist.
-Everything that had happened to me could not have been allowed in love.
+He wouldn’t have allowed me to go through all the things that I did.

 But something in me knew I was wrong.
 After a conversation I had with a brother in the faith, I prayed to God, begging Him to prove to me He was real.
 (The fact that I was even IN the car with this person was an act of predestination, but that’s a story for a different day).